garrandall/popular-music-data/tracks/i-am-not-my-hair-india-arie.md

 To become the women that I am inside
 Ninety-seven dreadlocks all gone
 I looked in the mirror
-For the first time and saw that HEY....
+For the first time and saw that HEY...

 I am not my hair